KeckObservatory/RemoteObserving/README.md

     ```

 ### Install TigerVNC client
 TigerVNC is recommended as the VNC client for linux.
 RealVNC has been tested as well.
     ```
     sudo yum install tigervnc-x86_64
     ```

 ### Install misc (if not already available with OS install)
 - (optional) wmctrl:
-    (Used for window auto-positioning)
+    (Used for auto-positioning VNC windows)
     ```
     sudo yum install epel-release
     sudo yum install wmctrl